funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 line represents a URL to test.

 .. warning::
     A test with this argument consists of the comparison of the status code.
     No WHOIS record will be requested nor DNS Lookup will be done.

 .. warning::
-    You can not combine the usage of :code:`-f`, :code:`-uf` and :code:`--adblock` at the same time
+    You can not combine the usage of :code:`-f`, :code:`-uf` and :code:`--adblock` at the same time.

 Source filtering, decoding, conversion and expansion